-A block of land has been classified as held for sale as at 30 June 2020, the Directors expect the sale of this land to be settled by the end of November 2020.
+A Property has been classified as held for sale as at 30 June 2021, the Directors expect the sale of this property to occur before 31 December 2021.

-11. Reserves
+12. Reserves

 Other comprehensive income ("OCI") items, net of tax

 The disaggregation of changes in OCI by each type of reserve in equity is set out below: